kernel0x/finch/README.md

 ````java
 Finch.initialize(this)
 ````
-Various customizations are set through the Configuration object.

 Next, you need to add which components you want to display in the debug menu.
 Optionally, you can additionally configure logging and interception network events (with OkHttp).